allennrbc/Software-Tools-Spring-2024/README.md

 This practice is insidious because it subjects workers to dynamic schedules which confounds a worker’s ability to manage caring for family or scheduling a second job.

 Think tanks and State legislatures offer ideas that could be expanded to the federal level.
 Case in point is the report [“Still falling short on hours and pay.
-Part-time work becoming [the] new normal”](https://www.epi.org/publication/still-falling-short-on-hours-and-pay-part-time-work-becoming-new-normal/) from the Economic Policy Institute by Lonnie Gold published on December 5, 2016.
+Part-time work becoming [the] new normal”](https://www.epi.org/publication/still-falling-short-on-hours-and-pay-part-time-work-becoming-new-normal/) from the Economic Policy Institute by Lonnie Golden published on December 5, 2016.

 ## Introduction